fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-node-healthchecks.md

 Depending on development time, some Log message types might be present in your output that offer very low-priority information but that can be of good use for the development team, e.g. the `debug` and `trace` are good examples.

-🙏 We understand this can be quite intimidating at the time, but expect to reduce the verbosity of the output as soon as possible!
+🙏 We understand this can be quite intimidating at the time - some people ask "Is it ok?", a few "Is my Node working?", other's "Is it working?", in general you shouldn't bother much about warning messages as those are expected through development.
+In any case, we expect to reduce the verbosity of the output as soon as possible!

 Here's an example, yours might differ a bit: